Nov 27, 2018

 Compliance with European regulations has become progressively more complex, especially with the publication of the EU Medical Device Regulation (2017/745) and In Vitro Diagnostic Regulation (2017/746).
 With the new regulations, European regulators want to make sure companies always have a qualified regulatory expert at their disposal to ensure the company is meeting EU requirements.

 Thus, a new role has been created called the Person Responsible for Regulatory Compliance (PRRC).
 Article 15 of the European MDR and IVDR mandate the appointment of this person and this June 2019 EU PRRC guidance document provides more clarity on the requirements.
 Many people have asked us what this new role entails and who needs to comply.
-We examined the nuts and bolts of this new requirement and here’s what you need to know.
+We examined the nuts and bolts of this requirement and here’s what you need to know.

 Tip: We have taken the full text of the EU MDR and added a linked Table of Contents.
 You can download it here and you’ll find Article 15 on page 29.

 The EU PRRC is a separate role from your EU Authorized Representative

 Let’s clarify one thing straight away.
 The PRRC does not replace the European Authorized Representative (EC Rep).
 However, the two roles are symbiotic.
 As you know, your EC Rep must be located in Europe and meet requisite qualifications that are well defined in the MDD/IVDD and MDR/IVDR.
 The EC Rep’s name and address must appear on labeling.
 However, the EC Rep does not have nearly as many responsibilities as those assigned to the PRRC in Section 3, Chapter 1, Article 15 of the EU MDR.
 Here’s an abbreviated list of PRRC responsibilities:

 - Check conformity of devices with QMS procedures before they are released

 - Make sure all Technical Documentation and Declarations of Conformity are up to date